cbadami/rfp-health-and-wellnes/rfp-health-and-wellness.md

 The app should be responsive, able to work well on various mobile devices from phones to laptops and tablets in various orientations.

-The app should provide a customizable theme using NW Bearcat colors.
+The app should provide a customizable theme having several color options, one of which should be NW Bearcat colors.
-This theme should be able to be swapped if the app is used at other schools.

 The app must work on: